HackYourFuture/mentors/english-mentor/README.md

-# Introduction for new english mentors
+# Introduction for new English mentors

 Welcome to HackYourFuture!
 We really appreciate your interest in being part of our community.
 By volunteering, you contribute to our main goal: help trainees gain the necessary skills to find a job as a programmer.
 HackYourFuture has now helped over 300 trainees find work as a programmer.
 This is only possible with the support of our volunteers <3